NVIDIA/aistore/docs/etl.md

 **ETL** stands for **E**xtract, **T**ransform, **L**oad.
 More specifically:

 * **E**xtract - data from different original formats and/or multiple sources;
-* **T**ransform - to the unified common format optimized for subsequent computation (e. g., training deep learning model);
+* **T**ransform - to the unified common format optimized for subsequent computation (e.g., training deep learning model);
-* **L**oad - transformed data into a new destination - e. g., a storage system that supports high-performance computing over large scale datasets.
+* **L**oad - transformed data into a new destination - e.g., a storage system that supports high-performance computing over large scale datasets.

 The latter can be AIStore.
 In fact, AIS is designed from the ground up to support all 3 stages of the ETL pre (or post) processing.
 You can easily task AIS cluster with running custom transformations:

-* *inline* - that is, transforming datasets on the fly by virtue of (randomly) reading them and streaming a resulting transformed output directly to (computing) clients that perform those reads;
+* *online* - that is, transforming datasets on the fly by virtue of (randomly) reading them and streaming a resulting transformed output directly to (computing) clients that perform those reads;
 * *offline* - storing transformed output as a new dataset that AIStore will make available for any number of future computations.

-Implementation-wise, there are many similarities between *inline* and *offline* transformations on the one hand, and between *offline* transformation and copying datasets, on the other.
+Implementation-wise, there are many similarities between *online* and *offline* transformations on the one hand, and between *offline* transformation and copying datasets, on the other.
 The latter has been one of the supported AIStore storage services for quite a while; in the v3.3 we have amended it to become, effectively, a *no-op* transformation.

 Most notably, AIS always runs transformations locally - *close to data*.
 Running *close to data* has always been one of the cornerstone design principles whereby in a deployed cluster each AIStore target proportionally contributes to the resulting cumulative bandwidth - the bandwidth that, in turn, will scale linearly with each added target.

 This was the principle behind *distributed shuffle* (code-named [dSort](/docs/dsort.md)).
 And this is exactly how we have more recently implemented **AIS-ETL** - the ETL service provided by AIStore.

 Technically, the service supports running user-provided ETL containers **and** custom Python scripts *in the* (and *by the*) storage cluster.